rapPayne/react_in_3_weeks/labs/2.4 Forms/README.md

 That was setting the tip, now let's use it!

 ## Showing the cart totals
-1. Still in Cart.js, find the `<section>` that has notes about displaying the TAX_HERE, CART_TOTAL_HERE, and GRAND_TOTAL_HERE.
+1. Still in Cart.jsx, find the `<section>` that has notes about displaying the TAX_HERE, CART_TOTAL_HERE, and GRAND_TOTAL_HERE.
 Make it look like this:
 ```JavaScript
 <section>
   <p>Tax: {toCurrency(calculateTax(getCartTotal(cart)))}</p>